C6OI/SCP-TX-Client/README.md

 ### Info
 This is a full client of the **SCP TX** project

-Links to the game server and discord server are soon
+Links to the game server and discord server are soon(?)

+If you want to do something in our project, please contact me.
+The link to my discord is in this repository

 ### Changelog